-Remembering Mr. Rogers, a True-Life 'Helper' When the World Still Needs One
+Remembering Mister Rogers, a True-Life 'Helper' When the World Still Needs One

 The photo of him is accompanied by these words.
 “My mother would say to me, ‘Look for the helpers.
 You will always find people who are helping.’
 To this day, especially in times of disaster, I remember my mother’s words, and I am always comforted by realizing that there are still so many helpers — so many caring people in this world.”

 Some wonder if he really said this.
 Often quotes online that seem too perfect to be true are exactly that.
-But no, Mr. Rogers really said it.
+But no, Mister Rogers really said it.
 He said it often.

 Then I scrolled a little further and found this tweet.

 The date’s a little off.
-(He recorded the first episode of Mr. Rogers’ Neighborhood on Sept.
+(He recorded the first episode of Mister Rogers’ Neighborhood on Sept.
 27, 1967, and it aired nationally in February 1968.)

 But that notion of 50 years hit me hard.
 And it stirred up a memory of him from long ago.
 I was surprised by the reaction to that little tweet-storm story, but it was nice to see so much positivity surrounding the remembrance.
 The editors at EW suggested putting it all in one place …